 As a university, courses are what we’re all about.
 We like to tell our visitors about them in an interesting and engaging way.

 All available courses are listed on our website.
-To get on the site there are a few steps that need to be completed first, all listed below for your convenience.
+To get on the site there are a few steps that need to be completed first.

 When the course listing appears on Sitecore, the following information is added by users from different departments:

-Once all the information is added it is checked by a member of the Marketing & Communications team for accuracy and typos.
-Once approved the course is published and will appear on course listings immediately.
-Marketing & Communications will also add the new courses to the lists on relevant Browse interests pages.
+Once all the information is added, it is checked by your Marketing & Communications Schools Partner for accuracy and typos.
+The Schools Partner may also edit text to adhere with our writing style guidelines, or to improve search engine performance.
+Once approved, the course is published and will appear on course listings immediately.
+Marketing will also add the new courses to the lists on relevant Study Area pages.

 If you find issues with content, such as typos, out of date information or discontinued courses still appearing on the website, you can contact the following people.

-If the information in the course details box (e.g. Napier code and duration) are wrong, please contact the Systems Team on firstname.lastname@example.org.
+If the information in the course details box (such as the Napier code or duration) are wrong, please contact the Systems Team on firstname.lastname@example.org.

 For general text updates, please contact the relevant school content editor: